CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![Notebook screen](images1/media/exercise-2-img-59.png)

-    **Important:** If you want to learn more about Chat-Magics, go to [Overview of chat-magics in Microsoft Fabric notebook](https://learn.microsoft.com/en-us/fabric/get-started/copilot-notebooks-chat-magics)
+    **Important:** To learn more about Chat-Magics, go to [Overview of chat-magics in Microsoft Fabric notebook](https://learn.microsoft.com/en-us/fabric/get-started/copilot-notebooks-chat-magics)

 # Exercise 3: Visualizing and gaining Insights using Copilot for Power BI